How We Create Safe Spaces, Twayne Safe Haven

 real life.

 In Nigeria, mental health does not exist in isolation from economic reality.
-Poverty, unemployment, and financial stress are some of the most powerful drivers of depression, anxiety, and loneliness — especially among young people navigating life with very little safety net.
+Poverty, unemployment, and financial stress are powerful drivers of depression, anxiety, and loneliness, especially among young people navigating life with very little safety net.

 Loneliness is also deeply underestimated in its harm.
-When young people are disconnected — from community, from opportunity, from hope — it takes a toll that no amount of inspirational content can fix.
-We address this by building real, lasting human connection alongside everything else we do.
+When young people are disconnected, from community, from opportunity, from hope, it takes a real toll.
+We address this by building genuine, lasting human connection into everything we do.

 TSH community networking event